-Whether the complaint is made in written form or in person, the complainant should be asked to provide his/her correspondence/e-mail address and/or contact phone number to facilitate investigation and reply.
-If in doubt, the school may request the complainant to show his/her identity documents.
-Should the complainant fail or refuse to provide these personal details, thus rendering it impossible for the school to investigate and reply to the complainant, the school may deem the complaint anonymous and not handle it.

-However, under special circumstances (e.g. when there is sufficient evidence or when the case is serious or urgent), the middle or senior management of the school may decide whether to follow up with an anonymous complaint, such as treating it as an internal reference, informing the subject of the complaint about the case, or taking appropriate remedial and improvement measures.
+- Whether the complaint is made in written form or in person, the complainant should be asked to provide his/her name. correspondence/e-mail address and/or contact phone number to facilitate investigation and reply.
+If in doubt, the school may request the complainant to show his/her identity documents. complainant fail or refuse to provide such personal details, thus rendering it impossible for the school to investigate and reply to the complainant, the school may deem the complaint anonymous and consider not to handle it. - However, under special circumstances (e.g. when there is sufficient evidence or when the case is serious or urgent), the middle or senior management of the school may decide whether to follow up with an anonymous complaint, or treating it as an internal reference and informing the subject of the complaint about the case for taking appropriate remedial and improvement measures.
 If follow-up actions are considered unnecessary, the school should briefly state the reasons and put on file for record.